 Often a bedwetting alarm is used as a last resort to stop children wetting their beds.
 Their use though is somewhat controversial amongst parents.
 However, this needs to be considered against the anxiety a child feels after wetting their bed, along with the inconvenience to parents of needing to get up several times a night to change the bedding.
+While products like our Brolly Sheets do make changing the bed easier, the goal for any parent is to have their child fully trained.
 As experts in the field of potty training, we’re here to help make life easier for parents and kids.
 So, let’s jump into discussing the pros and cons of using a bedwetting alarm for your child.

 Benefits of Using a Bedwetting Alarm